Trevor Keels: College career

-In his collegiate debut, a 79-71 win against Kentucky, Keels scored 25 points.
-He averaged 11.5 points, 3.4 rebounds, and 2.7 assists in his first season with Duke.
+In his collegiate debut, a 79–71 win against Kentucky, Keels scored 25 points.
+He averaged 11.5 points, 3.4 rebounds and 2.7 assists in his first season with Duke.
 Keels was named to the ACC All-Rookie Team.
 Following his freshman season, Keels announced his intention to enter the 2022 NBA draft.
 On June 1, 2022, he announced he would remain in the draft and forego his remaining college eligibility.

 Professional career

-New York / Westchester Knicks (2022–present)
+New York / Westchester Knicks (2022–2023)

 Keels was selected with the 42nd overall pick by the New York Knicks in the 2022 NBA draft.
 On July 10, 2022, Keels signed a two-way contract with the Knicks.
 On February 23, 2023, the Knicks converted his deal to a 10-day contract, which expired on March 5 and he returned to the Westchester Knicks of the NBA G League.
-On March 13, Keels signed a two-way contract with the New York Knicks.
+On March 12, Keels signed a two-way contract with the New York Knicks.

+On July 19, 2023, Keels signed another two-way contract with the Knicks, but was waived on July 26.

+Iowa Wolves (2023–2025)

+On September 28, 2023, Keels signed with the Minnesota Timberwolves, but was waived on October 20.
+Nine days later, he joined the Iowa Wolves.

+On September 25, 2024, Keels re-signed with the Timberwolves, but was waived the next day.
+On October 25, he rejoined Iowa.